fiseni/fiseni.github.io/_posts/2025-02-07-allocation-free-groupby.markdown

 To better isolate the issue, we'll use a simple example.
 While it may not reflect real-world complexity (and micro-benchmarking always comes with caveats); it serves well for measuring memory usage and allocations, helping us understand the implications of different approaches.

+> **_NOTE:_**  LINQ’s `OrderBy` is implemented as an extension to `IEnumerable<T>`, allowing it to operate on both concrete collections and lazily evaluated data streams.
+In this article, we focus on the special case where the `IEnumerable` source is a concrete collection, which enables allocation-free optimizations not possible with general lazy streams.

 ## Option 1: LINQ GroupBy

 This example serves as our baseline.
 The calculation is minimal, and we use only `GroupBy` from LINQ to isolate its effects.
 The input is a `List`, which we pass as-is to avoid introducing extra allocations that could skew results.